Rod Dedeaux: Personal

 Dedeaux was married to the former Helen L. Jones (1915–2007) for 66 years and they had four children.

 Death and legacy

 Dedeaux died in early 2006 at age 91 at Glendale Adventist Medical Center in Glendale, of complications from a stroke five weeks earlier.
 Six months later on July 4, he was one of ten in the first class inducted into the College Baseball Hall of Fame.
 Dedeaux was also inducted in the inaugural class of the Omaha College Baseball Hall of Fame in 2013, and a statue of him was unveiled at Dedeaux Field on the USC campus in 2014.

 Dedeaux was inducted into the Baseball Reliquary's Shrine of the Eternals in 2005.

-Dedeaux and his wife Helen are buried in Los Angeles at Forest Lawn Memorial Park in Hollywood Hills.
+Dedeaux and his wife Helen are buried at Forest Lawn Memorial Park, in Hollywood Hills, Los Angeles.